Top 8 Physical Therapist Assistant Jobs

 As you’d suspect from the job title, nursing home PTAs work almost exclusively in elder-care or assisted-living facilities.
-Nursing home physical therapist assistants work with elderly patients in all types of physical condition, meaning no two therapy sessions will be the same.
-Some patients may be able to handle more intensive activity, while others may simply need assistance learning to use their walker or wheelchair safely.
+Nursing home physical therapist assistants work with elderly patients in all types of physical conditions, meaning no two therapy sessions will be the same.
+Some patients can handle more intensive activity, while others may simply need assistance learning to use their walker or wheelchair safely.

 Nursing Home Physical Therapist Assistant Education and Training